General Records of the Department of the Treasury (Record Group 56)

 Most of the materials in this series relate to financial issues arising out of World War II.
 Topics include the settlement of a suit brought against the U.S. by Interhandel, a Swiss holding company also known as I.G.
 Chemie, for the wrongful seizure of stock of the General Aniline & Film Corporation; the lifting of the moratorium on foreign investments in Germany; the settlement of claims; and the restitution of looted assets, including gold.

-For more information on the content of this series, see the Scope & Content Note in the Online Catalog.
+For more information on the content of this series, see the Scope & Content Note in the National Archives Catalog.

 All questions regarding these and other relevant records likely to be in the custody of the National Archives and Records Administration should be directed to: Archives2reference@nara.gov